Henpecked: Plot

 Oswald is playing piano in his apartment room, singing a swing song.
-A bear from another room, who has been disturbed by the music, comes in and confronts him.
+Peg Leg Pete is annoyed and confronts him.
 When the bear opens the door, he sternly drags Oswald off the piano, choking him while his fingers are stuck on keys, and tells Oswald to quit playing and ensure silence.
 Oswald hesitantly agrees to the demands.
 A moment later, a frog from a glass bowl jumps out and lands on some piano keys before leaping out of the scene.
 In this, the bear picks up the piano and tosses it out of the window.
 Before the bruin leaves, he gives Oswald a reminder.

 Hours later, Oswald receives a phone call.
 Speaking to him is a stray kitten who is a friend of his.
 The kitten is looking to visit Oswald and to bring in a pack of other stray kittens.
 Oswald rejects the offer because of the deal he made with his grumpy neighbor.
 Nevertheless, the stray kittens march and jump with joy (with several animation errors) on sidewalks and roads as one of the kittens with Lantz's voice told the other strays to follow him.